-Under the direction of the Provost and the Dean of Graduate Studies, there are three regional associate deans: Dr. Norris Grubbs, Associate Provost for Extension Centers and Enrollment Management, for Louisiana/Mississippi centers; Dr. Peter Kendrick, for Alabama/Georgia centers; and Dr. Douglas Watkins for Florida centers.
+Under the direction of the Provost and the Dean of Graduate Studies, there are two regional associate deans: Dr. Norris Grubbs, Associate Provost for Extension Centers and Enrollment Management, for Louisiana/Mississippi centers; and Dr. Peter Kendrick, for Alabama/Georgia centers.
+In addition, two regional coordinators direct the extension centers in Florida.